-Put simply, the major difference between dry and dehydrated skin is that dehydrated skin lacks moisture (water) and dry skin lacks oil.
-Dehydrated skin is a condition, dry skin is a skin type.
+The significant difference between dry and dehydrated skin is that dehydrated skin lacks moisture (water) and dry skin lacks oil.
+Dehydrated skin is a condition; dry skin is a skin type.
 You should treat dehydrated skin and manage dry skin

 The difference between dry and dehydrated skin you ask might not be so clearcut when they technically ‘feel’ similar on the skin.
 The skin feels taught, looks dull, and feels thirsty!
 However, they’re thirsty for different reasons.